bryanedds/Nu/CODING_STANDARD.md

 **First, a quick blurb on what people don't get about code standards -**

-* What people don't seem to understand is that code standards aren't meant to be weapons to enfoce one's own personal stylistic preferences on everyone else.
-Instead, they're about finding the simplest, lowest-cardinality, and least-detrimental ways for people to be consistent with one another.
-In that way, standards are more about logical, thoughtful reasoning processes than about having a war of attrition to enforce a cultural imperialism.
+What people don't seem to understand is that good code standards aren't designed to be used weapons to foce one's own personal stylistic preferences on everyone else.
+Instead, they're about finding the simplest, fewest, and least-detrimental ways to enable people to be consistent with one another.
+In that way, standards are more about following logical reasoning processes to their thougtful conclusion than about having a war of attrition to enforce a cultural imperialism.

+*For in a war of passions, only reason hopes to escape alive.*

 **A) Correctness**